chssch/flask-uwsgi-nginx/README.md

+Based on dockerfiles/django-uwsgi-nginx, thanks

-# Django, uWSGI and Nginx in a container
+# Flask, uWSGI and Nginx in a container

+Original from dockerfiles/django-uwsgi-nginx:

-This Dockerfile allows you to build a Docker container with a fairly standard and speedy setup for Django with uWSGI and Nginx.
+This Dockerfile allows you to build a Docker container with a fairly standard and speedy setup for F with uWSGI and Nginx.

 uWSGI from a number of benchmarks has shown to be the fastest server for python applications and allows lots of flexibility.